Azure/iotedge-lorawan-starterkit/Samples/DecoderSample/ReadMe.md

 http://localhost:8881/api/DecoderValueSensor?fport=1&payload=ABCDE12345
 ```

+### Deploying to IoT Edge

-If required, add credentials to access your container registry to the IoT Edge device by adding them to IoT Hub -> IoT Edge -> Your Device -> Set Modules -> Container Registry settings.
+If required, add credentials to access your container registry to the IoT Edge device by adding them to IoT Hub &rarr; IoT Edge &rarr; Your Device &rarr; Set Modules &rarr; Container Registry settings.

 ![Decoder Sample - Edge Module Container Registry Permission](/pictures/decodersample-edgepermission.png)

 Configure your IoT Edge gateway device to include the custom container.
-IoT Hub -> IoT Edge -> Your Device -> Set Modules -> Deployment Modules -> Add -> IoT Edge Module.
+IoT Hub &rarr; IoT Edge &rarr; Your Device &rarr; Set Modules &rarr; Deployment Modules &rarr; Add &rarr; IoT Edge Module.
 Set the module Name and Image URI, pointing to your image created above.

 **Make sure to choose all lowercase letters for the Module Name as the container will be unreachable otherwise!**

 ![Decoder Sample - Edge Module](/pictures/decodersample-edgemodule.png)

-To activate the decoder for a LoRa device, navigate to your IoT Hub -> IoT Devices -> Device Details -> Device Twin and set the ```SensorDecoder``` value in the desired properties to:
+To activate the decoder for a LoRa device, navigate to your IoT Hub &rarr; IoT Devices &rarr; Device Details &rarr; Device Twin and set the ```SensorDecoder``` value in the desired properties to:

 ```
 http://<decoder module name>/api/<DecoderName>